 Detectives have long been aware of the possibility that the name of the killer or killers may be in the investigation file somewhere.
 It may have been someone spoken to during door-to-door enquiries but who never raised the suspicions of police.
 Or the killer may have given a witness statement, or may have been stopped at a roadside checkpoint.
 There are many high-profile cases throughout the world where it turns out the killer was in the mix early on but simply wasn’t identified until much later.
 So once the PSNI had their new DNA profile which would allow for a one-in-a-billion match, they consulted with a behaviourist at the National Crime Operations Faculty in England.
 He gave detectives certain parameters so as to ‘score’ every male who featured in any way in the case.
 The higher the score the higher the possibility that someone might be the type of person who should give their DNA sample.
 It might be that they had lived in the area of Larne or East Antrim, or that they had worked driving a vehicle around Northern Ireland, or had come into the mix in some other way.
 Detectives built up a matrix of what they called ‘male nominals’ and eventually went and took DNA swabs from 1,000 men.
 Police put a huge effort into prioritising which people should be sampled but after completing what is one of the largest such ‘voluntary swab’ procedures, not one of the men was a match for the ‘crime scene donor’.
 Said Detective Superintendent Murray, “Once we didn’t get a match from the 1,000 men that we prioritised for sampling, we then got high-level approval from our head of Crime Operations to ask the DNA overseer in England to do a familial trawl on the database.
 This is where a certain process can be used to search for siblings or a parent or child of the crime scene donor.
 Basically if his DNA is not on the database, the science is so advanced that we can identify a close relative of his if they are on the database, and they can perhaps lead us in turn to the man we wish to identify.
 We did 500 such tests, we did a third of that number looking for a brother or sister of the donor and the other two thirds looking at the parent and child list but again we didn’t get a match.”

-In 2012 SDLP assembly member John Dallat appealed through the media to call for renewed efforts to track down the murderers and solve Inga-Maria’s case.
+In 2012 John Dallat MLA appealed through the media once more to call for renewed efforts to track down the murderers and solve Inga-Maria’s case.
 That same year Almut Hauser again spoke briefly to the media to say “It is good that police have this lead which they are working on” but also that “I cannot get my hopes up, the crime was so long ago, it was and still is unbelievable.”

-Also in 2012, The Guardian revealed for the first time they had been briefed about the number of people suspected of involvement in Inga-Maria’s murder, reporting on April 11th of that year that “It is understood the police believe at least two people were involved in the teenager’s murder.”
+Furthermore in the same year, The Guardian revealed for the first time they had been briefed about the number of people suspected of involvement in Inga-Maria’s murder, reporting on April 11th of that year that “It is understood the police believe at least two people were involved in the teenager’s murder.”
 The German tabloid Abend Zeitung published an article the same year which featured a new interview with Almut Hauser with a new photograph of her in which her continuing anguish was clearly visible.

-These would be the last media reports in relation to the case until April 2017.
+These would be the last media reports in relation to the case for five long years until April 2017.

 Chapter 28 – Never Gonna Give You Up

 In 2014 the now-retired Operation TRACE National Coordinator Alan Bailey, formerly head of the Garda taskforce founded to investigate the suspected victims of the so-called ‘Vanishing Triangle’ in Ireland, published a book entitled Missing, Presumed that featured a chapter on Inga-Maria.
-Although well worth seeking out, the author devoted little more than five pages of his book to her case.
+Although well worth seeking out, the author only devoted five pages of his book to her case.
 Within that chapter is the following passage:

 She had travelled across Europe and up through England and Scotland by train, and did not try and hitch-hike on any part of the journey…The fact that there was no reported sighting of her leaving the boat after it docked would suggest that she had taken a lift from a person she had met while en route from Scotland to Northern Ireland.

 It is now more than a quarter of a century since a young woman on her brave way through the world was so viciously violated and cruelly denied the rest of her life.
 And to this day justice is still delayed, still denied.
 It’s time – long overdue in fact – that an ancient wrong was righted and the killers of Inga-Maria Hauser finally be held to account for their murderous urges on that night in April 1988.
-I feel and I now know that many share the view that we owe it to her memory and that of her family’s solemn struggle to rectify at least some of the injustices and indignities inflicted on an innocent who did nothing to deserve the destruction wrought upon her in the darkness of a County Antrim night all those years ago.
+Many share the view that we owe it to her memory and that of her family’s solemn struggle, to rectify at least some of the injustices and indignities inflicted on an innocent who did nothing to deserve the destruction wrought upon her in the darkness of a County Antrim night all those years ago.

 Acknowledgements for Part 3